How to control initial indexing

 It indexes your data to make it searchable

 Indexing needs a lot of CPU (computing power), so you might experience your computer slowing down or hear the fan start.
+You might recognize this from indexing by your operating system (Windows Search or Spotlight).
 CPU usage during indexing varies depending how much data you have.
-After the first run it should drop to basically zero.

 Indexing can take between a few minutes and a few hours to complete: It depends on how much data you have and how powerful your computer is.